andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-08-keyword-network.md

 Since the plot generation is scripted the plot can easily be redrawn as more notes are added.
 The [version of the plot on GitHub](https://github.com/andreasmhallberg/readingnotes/blob/master/keyword-counts/kamadakawai.ar.pdf) will be updated from time to time.
 The one posted here will remain fixed for now.

-The project has been quite satisfying, not the least because it gives me a sense of actually having achieved some reading the last couple of years.
-The practical use I have found in the plot so far is that it interesting things have rediscoverable to by placing them in a meaningful context.
-I find myself sometimes staring at the plot, following its nodes and angels, mentally revisiting things I've read several years ago.
+This project has been quite satisfying, not the least because it gives me a sense of actually having achieved some reading the last couple of years.
+The practical use I have found in the plot so far is that it makes interesting things I have read are made rediscoverable, by placing them in a meaningful context.
+I find myself sometimes staring at the plot, following its nodes and angels, mentally revisiting things read several years ago.

 But most of all it just looks impressive.